 The European Council recently ratified the free trade agreement with Vietnam, signaling a significant development for the country’s trade relations.
 The agreement is set to eliminate tariffs on Vietnamese shrimp, currently ranging from 12% to 20%, gradually reducing them to zero over a period of seven years.

-Once ratified by the Vietnamese National Assembly in May, the EU Vietnam Free Trade Agreement (EVFTA) is expected to take effect at the beginning of the summer.
-As part of the deal, Vietnam will cut 65% off import taxes on EU commodities right away and the rest over a 10-year period.
-Also, the EU will cut more than 70% off Vietnam’s commodities right after the deal takes effect with the rest removed over the next seven years.
+Upon ratification by the Vietnamese National Assembly in May, the EU-Vietnam Free Trade Agreement (EVFTA) is expected to come into effect at the beginning of the summer.
+The agreement entails Vietnam immediately slashing import taxes by 65% on EU commodities, with the remaining tariffs phased out over a 10-year period.

-The value of Vietnam’s shrimp exports reached $3.36 billion in 2019, down 5.4% year on year.
-The trade deal is expected to bring advantages to Vietnam’s shrimp industry in the coming time.
+In 2019, the value of Vietnam’s shrimp exports reached $3.36 billion, experiencing a modest decline of 5.4% compared to the previous year.
+However, the ratification of the EVFTA is expected to bring substantial advantages to Vietnam’s shrimp industry in the foreseeable future.

 The ratification of the EU-Vietnam Free Trade Agreement marks a pivotal moment for Vietnam’s trade landscape, particularly for its shrimp industry.
 The gradual elimination of tariffs on Vietnamese shrimp exports to the European Union over the next seven years is poised to enhance market access and provide significant opportunities for growth.
 This agreement showcases the commitment of both parties to foster mutually beneficial trade relations and lays a foundation for a stronger partnership in the years to come.